contentauth/c2pa-python/docs/selective-manifests.md

 #### Choosing between approaches

-The legacy read-filter-rebuild APIs fit when the catalog already exists as one multi-ingredient builder archive and the consumer wants a subset of it.
-The dedicated ingredient archive APIs fit when ingredients are produced and consumed independently: each archive holds exactly one ingredient, and the call sites stay short.
+The legacy read-filter-rebuild APIs fit when the catalog already exists as a single `.c2pa` builder archive that bundles all ingredients together and the consumer wants a subset—picked via `Reader` + manual JSON filtering.
+The dedicated ingredient archive APIs fit when ingredients are produced and consumed independently: each ingredient gets its own archive, so no Reader-based filtering is needed.
 Both produce the same signed output.

 ### Identifying ingredients in archives